reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

 The above code will start our runner service in the background, making it ready to execute workflows whenever triggered.

-## Setting up a Node.Js Application Environment on an AWS EC2 Instance.
+## Setting up a Node.Js Application Environment on an AWS EC2 Instance
 We have successfully integrated our application on GitHub with the EC2 instance server using GitHub Actions Runner.

 To ensure the smooth execution and operation of our Node.js application on the EC2 machine, we need to install essential libraries and dependencies for our application such as Node.js, NPM, and PM2.